joundso/crp_predictions/README.md

 Note: This setup requires that the Python script, configuration file, environment variables file, and output directory be provided at runtime using Docker's volume mounting (`-v` option).
 These files are not included in the Docker image.

-## Using the Forecasting Notebook
+## Using the Cohort extraction and Forecasting Python File

-The notebook `crp_forecasts` enables next-day CRP prediction based on patient-specific laboratory and antibiotic administration data.
+The Python file `crp_cohort_extraction` enables the cohort extraction and next-day CRP prediction based on patient-specific laboratory and antibiotic administration data.
+Adjust the config_crp.yaml and env_py.env file to fit your FHIR database.

 ### Outputs: